Hacker0x01/docs.hackerone.com/docs/programs/gitlab-integration.md

 In order to configure GitLab integration for your team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:

-<li> Are you using github.com or GitHub Enterprise?
+<li> Are you using gitlab.com or GitLab Community/Enterprise Edition?
 <li> The repository name
 <li> The organization name
 <li> The repository URL